Remortgage in Probation Period

 Getting a mortgage can be tricky in the wrong circumstances.
 Even with a permanent employment contract, there are other issues where fewer lenders are likely to back the situation and offer you the mortgage you're looking for.
 Each mortgage application requires the borrower to meet specific lending criteria, and that's driven by the borrower's credit report.
 With a proven track record and ticks in all the right boxes, mortgage approval is fairly straightforward.

 That's all well and good, but for those who haven't got such a black and white background, employment history, or have missed mortgage payments, fallen into debt of any kind, many mainstream lenders will often pass over their applications as high risk.

-As a whole of market broker, we provide mortgage options of every kind.
+As an experienced firm, we are used to providing mortgage options of every kind.
 We work alongside mortgage providers who understand those most unusual and difficult types of predicaments and, even though they'll require a little additional information, they're prepared to work with those without a permanent contract, or with credit card debts, a low credit rating, an unusual job role, or individual circumstances providing any other less-than-typical situation.